-Netflix plans to prevent people from sharing accounts and restrain its users from password swapping.
+Netflix plans to prevent people from sharing accounts and restrain its users from password sharing.

 The chief product officer at Netflix, Greg Peters, announced in an interview that NetFlix is looking for measures to restrict password sharing.